Strong local uniqueness for the vacant set of random interlacements

-In order to remove the sprinkling inherent in the main result of \cite{RI-II}, which is one of the main objectives of the present paper, one would ideally want such a bound to hold with $\varepsilon = 0$ conditionally on $\mathcal V^u$ outside $B$ {\em itself} rather than a larger box $\widehat B$.
+In order to remove the sprinkling inherent in this result, one would want such a bound to hold with $\varepsilon = 0$ conditionally on $\mathcal V^u$ outside $B$ {\em itself} rather than a larger box $\widehat B$.
 We accomplish this goal partly in Proposition~\ref{lem:conditional_prob1} in the sense that we can retain partial information on $\mathcal V^u \cap (\widehat B \setminus B)$ in the conditioning.
-However, this information --- captured in terms of boundary clusters of the interlacement set in the annulus $(\widehat B \setminus B)$ (see~\eqref{def:C_partial1} below) --- turns out to be sufficient for gluing large clusters in the proof of Proposition~\ref{prop:exploration_RI-I} in Section~\ref{sec:exploration}.
+However, this partial information (see~\eqref{def:C_partial1} below) turns out to be sufficient in many practical instances; cf.~the proof of Theorem~\ref{prop:exploration_RI-I}.

-We now introduce some terminology and a few events that are necessary to state Proposition~\ref{lem:conditional_prob1}.
-Their joint occurrence will constitute the good event mentioned above.